Tinea Versicolor

 View Patient Education

-Tinea versicolor is skin infection with Malassezia furfur that manifests as multiple asymptomatic scaly patches varying in color from white to tan to brown to pink.
-Diagnosis is based on clinical appearance and potassium hydroxide wet mount of skin scrapings.
+Tinea versicolor refers to a skin infection with Malassezia furfur that manifests as multiple asymptomatic scaly patches varying in color from white to tan to brown to pink.
+Diagnosis is based on clinical appearance and potassium hydroxide (KOH) wet mount of skin scrapings.
 Treatment is with topical or sometimes oral antifungals.
 Recurrence is common.

 Malassezia furfur is a fungus that can exist as both a yeast and as a mold (a dimorphic fungus).
-It is normally a harmless component of normal skin flora but in some people causes tinea versicolor.
+It is normally a commensal organism on normal skin but in some people causes tinea versicolor.
 Most affected people are healthy.
+Tinea versicolor is benign and is not considered contagious.

-Factors that may predispose to tinea versicolor include heat and humidity and immunosuppression due to corticosteroids, pregnancy, undernutrition, diabetes, or other disorders.
+Factors that may predispose to tinea versicolor include heat and humidity and immunosuppression due to glucocorticoids, pregnancy, undernutrition, diabetes, or other disorders such as advanced HIV.

 Symptoms and Signs of Tinea Versicolor

-Tinea versicolor is asymptomatic.
+Tinea versicolor is usually asymptomatic.
 Classically, it causes the appearance of multiple tan, brown, salmon, pink, or white scaling patches on the trunk, neck, abdomen, and occasionally face.
 The lesions may coalesce.
-In light-skinned patients, the condition is often diagnosed in summer months because the lesions, which do not tan, become more obvious against tanned skin.
-Tinea versicolor is benign and is not considered contagious.
+In light-skinned patients, the condition is often diagnosed in the summer months because the lesions, which do not tan, become more conspicuous against tanned skin.

 Manifestations of Tinea Versicolor